ojdon/ojdon.github.io/_posts/2015-08-24-HTML5-Game-Development-Gulp-Workflow.md

 `gulp watch` - Keeps a close eye on your specific JS files / folders and will run uglify whenever a change has been made, just like the `gulp build` command.

-Enjoy!
-If you have found gulp tasks, that I haven't listed in this post, that could be added to this game development gulp workflow then please feel free to contact me on Twitter or Google+ with your suggestions!
+*Update: * I have made a [GitHub repository](https://github.com/ojdon/html5-game-development-gulp-workflow) for other HTML5 Game Developers to suggest tasks to be added to the 'gulpfile.js' by either opening an 'Issue' with your suggestion, or by creating a pull request.